ashokdefy/NBI/README.md

 # National Bank of Ireland

-Please refer to the SWP -NBI for complete documentation.
+Please refer to the SPW -NBI for complete documentation.